johnhungerford/laminar-react/LAMINAR-REACT.md

 > Do I need to read the whole thing?

-If you are already familiar with Laminar skip to ["Translating React components"](#translating-react-components) or ["Disciplined rendering](#disciplined-rendering) to learn how to translate React patterns into Laminar.
+If you are already familiar with Laminar skip to ["Translating React components"](#translating-react-components) or ["Disciplined rendering"](#disciplined-rendering) to learn how to translate React patterns into Laminar.
 Also feel free to just [skip to the code](laminar-react/js/src/main/scala/).
 See [README.md](README.md) for instructions on running it.

 ## Background